-Enjoy a 4-day Private tour to Luxor from El Quseir to visit Luxor temple, Karnak, The Valley of Kings, Queen Hatshepsut temple, The Colossi of Memnon.
-Madinet Habu temple, The valley of Queens, The valley of Nobles, Dendera and Abydos Discover the old Thebes.
+Book a 4-day Private tour to Luxor from Cairo to visit Luxor temple, Karnak Temple, The Valley of Kings, Queen Hatshepsut temple, and The Colossi of Memnon.
+Madinet Habu temple, the Valley of Queens, the Valley of Nobles, Dendera, and Abydos.